nigelredding/act65.github.io/_posts/Questions/2016-9-10-FirstClassNets.md

 ---
 layout: post
-title:  A functional language for neural networks?
+title:  A functional language for neural networks, loss functions, optimisers, ...?
 category: problem
 rating: 1
 ---

+What is the right language for describing systems of loss functions, optimisers and agents?
+How should they be composed and decomposed?

 Is it possible to make an equivalent of a universal turing machine for neural networks.
 Where we have a networks that we can pass a description of another network and some inputs and it can